investindex/Taxes/README.md

 Footnote:

 <sup id="f1"> 1 </sup> There is a funny region of $100 of taxable income in which the marginal rate for ordinary income is _lower_ than the marginal rate for long-term capital gains.
+You can see it in the second image.
 The 0% capital gains rate increases to 15% above $41,675.
 Someone with a taxable income of $41,700 pays a marginal rate of 15% on capital gains but a marginal rate of only 12% on ordinary income!
 The threshold for the 22% rate is $41,775 for ordinary income. [↩](#fn1)

 &nbsp;